rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_1 - Dashboard/README.md

 #### 🔍 Filtered List

-- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+- 🔒 **Enhanced Data Validation:** Applied the filtered list as a data validation rule for the `Job Title`, `Country`, and `Type` fields under the Data tab to ensure:
-    - 🎯 User input is restricted to predefined, validated schedule types
+  - 🎯 User input is limited to predefined, validated schedule types, maintaining data accuracy.
-    - 🚫 Incorrect or inconsistent entries are prevented
+  - 🚫 Prevents incorrect or inconsistent entries, reducing errors.
-    - 👥 Overall usability of the dashboard is enhanced
+  - 👥 Improves the overall usability and reliability of the dashboard for end users.

 <img src="/0_Resources/Images/1_Salary_Dashboard_Data_Validation.gif" width="425" height="400" alt="Salary Dashboard Data Validation">

 ## Conclusion

-I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+I developed this dashboard to highlight salary trends across a range of data-related job titles.
+Drawing from the dataset featured in my Excel course, it empowers users to make well-informed career decisions.
+The dashboard also explores how factors like location and job type impact salary outcomes, providing valuable insights for navigating career paths.